wcclima/pi-estimator/README.md

 ## 5 - The Monte Carlo method

-The Monte Carlo method is a statistical method employed in may fields to perform simulations.
+The Monte Carlo method is a popular statistical tool employed in may fields to perform simulations.
 In summary, the idea of the method is that we have a quantity of interest that can be expressed as a parameter characterizing some statistical population.
-The method works then to creating artificial samples of that population and using the sample to estimate that parameter.
+The method works then creating artificial samples of that population and using the sample to estimate the parameter.

 The estimation of $\pi$ is a fun application of the Monte Carlo method, as it provides a very visual and intuitive way to see it in action.
-The constant $\pi$ has a very direct geometrical interpretation: it is the area of a circle with radius 1.
-Let us consider, then, the circle of radius 1 inscribed in a square of side 2.
+The reason is that the constant $\pi$ has a very direct geometrical interpretation: it is the area of a circle with radius 1.
+Thus, consider the circle of radius 1 inscribed in a square of side 2.
 Taking our statistical population as the points inside the square, the area of the inscribed circle is proportional to $p$, the fraction of points inside the circle.
 Hence, in this case, finding a estimative for $\pi$ is equivalent to finding an estimative $\hat{p}$ for the populational proportion of the points inside the circle.

-Producing samples to that popuplation becomes as easy as randomly throwing imaginary darts to a board, and the estimative for the population propotion is simply given by
+Producing samples to that popuplation then becomes as easy as randomly throwing independent imaginary darts to a board, hitting the board at points $P = (x, y)$.
+The coordinates $x,\ y$ are independent, uniformely distributuded random variables in the range $[-1, 1]$ (as the center of the circle is at the origin).
+The darts hit the circle when they land at points satisfying $x^2 + y^2 \le 1$.
+The estimative for the population propotion is then simply given by

 $$
 \hat{p} = \frac{\text{number of throws in the circle}}{\text{number of throws}}.